bouvet/BouvetDevelopmentKit/README.md

 ## Create your scene

-To start creating with BTK, you need to add the `BDK Hololens 2 Prefab` ([read more](../../wiki/BTK-Hololens-2-Prefab)) to your scene.
+To start creating with BDK, you need to add the `BDK Hololens 2 Prefab` ([read more](../../wiki/BTK-Hololens-2-Prefab)) to your scene.
 You can find it by searching in the packages folder.
 Next find the `InputManager` game object in the hirarchy of the prefab and enable the input options you wnt to use.
 We usually use at least `Use Hand Tracking`, `Allow Manipulation`, and `Use Interaction Beams`.

 Now you can add some object to your scene and add the `Grabbable`, `Two-Hand-Grabbable`, or `Interactable` scripts to them to start adding in functionality to your project.
 You can also go to [Samples](../../wiki/samples) and add BTK Essentials to find a few nifty menus and buttons.